adityacasturi/ChessBot/README.md

 ## Features

-- Interactive from-scratch chess board with drag-and-drop functionality
+- Chessboard UI: Developed from scratch with real-time legal move highlighting and bot opponent insights (evaluation time + positions evaluated)
-- Bot opponent using multiple techniques for middle and late game evaluation
+- Bitboard-Based State Management: Uses a bitboard representation for performant game state storage, enabling rapid evaluation and manipulation
-- Opening book integration for clinical early game play
+- Bot Opponent: Implemented a bot using minimax search with alpha-beta pruning, optimized to analyze over 1,000,000+ positions in 3–4 seconds
-- Capable of analyzing 1,000,000+ positions in ~3-4 seconds
+- Dynamic Evaluation Engine: Integrated various heuristics for mid and endgame evaluation including piece mobility, center control, and more
-- Real-time move validation that is reflected on the board
+- Opening Book Support: Embedded a database of master-level games from lichess.org for strong and accurate early game play

 ## Installation